Richmond International Airport monitoring Hurricane Ian travel impact

 Hurricane Ian, now a Category 3 storm, roared into western Cuba on Tuesday with winds up to 205 km/h and threats of a dangerous storm surge.

-Richmond, which has several flights per day to Florida airports, had 10 delays and no cancellations on Tuesday.
-Airport spokesman Troy Bell they will continue to monitor the storm's progress and its potential impact on flight services.
+Airport spokesman Troy Bell said officials will continue to monitor the storm’s progress and its potential impact on flight services.

 American Airlines, Delta Air Lines and other carriers are allowing passengers to rebook without change fees if their flights are affected by the weather system.